-What follows comes from a book entitled: 501 Things You Should Have Learned About Grammar and is a repost of an article from BookMarketingBuzzBlog by Brian Feinblum.
+What follows comes from a book entitled: 501 Things You Should Have Learned About Grammar.
+Enjoy

 Did you know that “R” is the most commonly used consonant in the English language?
 Were you aware that the term “English” came before the name England?
 Did you even realize that punctuation did not appear until the 15th century?

-I quote the following 35 items that should entertain, if not stimulate, you:
+Here are 35 items from the book that should entertain, if not stimulate, you:

-Shitfaced” meant “young-looking” in the Scottish dictionary.
-Yes, prior to 1826, shitfaced, according to Scottish dictionary meant small-faced.
+- Shitfaced” meant “young-looking” in the Scottish dictionary.
+Yes, before 1826, shitfaced, according to Scottish dictionary meant small-faced.
 It referred to someone who had boyish or young looks.

 - Queue” is the only word in the English language that doesn’t change in pronunciation if the last four letters are removed!